bhavul/bhavul/README.md

 ### Hi there 👋

 My name is Bhavul.
-I'm an Applied ML Researcher/Engineer currently working for Meta (Facebook) where I am building foundational models to understand users and videos that help get you better recommendations on FB Watch, and IG Reels.
+I'm an Applied ML Researcher/Engineer currently working for Meta (Facebook) where I am building foundational models to understand users and videos that help get you better recommendations on Facebook Watch, and Instagram Reels.
 Previously I worked as a Research Scientist (ML/AI) at [Zapr](https://www.zapr.in) driving their key NLP and Recommendation Systems projects.

 I have a keen interest in ML research, and I also enjoy building products and try to maintain full stack knowledge.
 I'm an advocate for Open Source and "AI for Good".
 Also, I am...